Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 loaded as loadable kernel modules.
 An example of a common value for

-fstype is ext2
+fstype is ext2.

 options specifies a variety of options that apply until the